 My main research project focuses on the aetiological classification of transient ischaemic attack and ischaemic stroke.
 I'm particularly interested in the risk factor profiles, imaging characteristics, plasma biomarkers and outcomes of patients with strokes of undetermined aetiology - cryptogenic stroke.

-The other projects I'm working on include studying the association between blood pressure and cerebral small vessel disease, and the risks and benefits of aspirin.
+The other projects I'm working on include studying the association between blood pressure and cerebral small vessel disease, temporal trends of stroke incidence, and the risks and benefits of aspirin.

 - Sloane-Robinson Foundation Graduate Award, Lincoln College, Oxford (2010-2013)

 - Young Investigator Award, European Stroke Conference (2014)

 - Young Investigator Award, European Stroke Organisation (2016)